What is a Knee Fracture | Symptoms and Treatment

-However, these fractures are caused by stress or trauma or in a bone already compromised by disease, such as cancer or infection.
+However, these fractures are caused by stress or trauma or in a bone already compromised by diseases, such as cancer or infection.
 Proximal tibia fractures can result in injury to the surrounding soft tissues including skin, muscle, nerves, blood vessels, and ligaments.

 Tibial Shaft Fractures: